-- Select one of the motivation theories you studied in this module that you believe can be used effectively with the employees at Salty Pawz.
+- Select one of the motivation theories you studied in this chapter that you believe can be used effectively with the employees at Salty Pawz.
 Briefly explain the theory to Wanda and how it applies to her staff.

 - Using that theory, provide Wanda with 2–3 specific ways she can motivate her employees without money.
 Your suggestions should be specific and detailed enough that Wanda could implement them immediately.